 Team camaraderie is more than just collaboration

 Team camaraderie is an essential, but sometimes overlooked, component of company culture.
 While there’s not necessarily a “one size fits all” approach to building team camaraderie, there are a handful of key components that can contribute to feelings of community and cohesion.

 Beyond collaboration, strongly rooted camaraderie requires honest communication, intentional interactions and a welcoming, inclusive atmosphere.
-When all of these elements come together, it creates an incredible team spirit capable of revitalizing a group’s energy and workflow, ultimately leading them in the direction of success.
+When you build camaraderie, all of these elements come together creating an incredible team spirit capable of revitalizing a group’s energy and workflow, ultimately leading them in the direction of success.

 Too often, the efforts we expend on our work are simply considered expectations met.
 But especially in seasons of transition, receiving affirmation on a job well done can be incredibly meaningful.
 Camaraderie thrives on acknowledgement of hard work and expressing appreciation for an individual’s contributions to the common goal.
 Knowing you are seen and your work is valued is not only an amazing motivator but a genuine morale booster, as well.